simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 run.
 To activate this, set the ``contexts/nthreads`` item to the amount of cores that you have in your computer (or lower than 1 to have the amount of cores auto-detected).

-Even if you asked several worker threads using the previous option, you can request to start the parallel execution (and pay the associated synchronization costs) only if the potential parallelism is large enough.
-For that, set the ``contexts/parallel-threshold`` item to the minimal amount of user contexts needed to start the parallel execution.
-In any given simulation round, if that amount is not reached, the contexts will be run sequentially directly by the main thread (thus saving the synchronization costs).
-Note that this option is mainly useful when the grain of the user code is very fine, because our synchronization is now very efficient.

 When parallel execution is activated, you can choose the synchronization schema used with the ``contexts/synchro`` item,